Ennea/wishing-well/README.md

 ### How do I use this?

-Just download the installer (or the installer-less archive, if you prefer), run it and enter your feedback or event URL (instructions inside).
-That's it!
+Just download the installer (or the installer-less archive, if you prefer), run it and follow the instructions.
+It's often just the click of a button!
+Sadly, with the changes introduced with Genshin Impact version 2.3, Wishing Well currently only works on the same PC you're playing Genshin Impact on.

 ### Why does it open a website?
 How does that work?